loning/zeckendorf-hilbert/docs/euler-article/gls-union/02-core-ideas/03-boundary-is-reality_en.md

 The Holographic Principle says:

-**Our universe is a "hologram"—all information is on the boundary!**
+**The Holographic Principle suggests: Our universe might be like a "hologram"—all information might be on the boundary!**

 ### AdS/CFT Correspondence: The Greatest Example